MarketDataApp/documentation/sheets-add-on/troubleshooting/common-error-messages.md

 From time to time you may encounter different error messages while using the Google Sheets Add-On.
 These messages are almost always due to limitations that Google places on Sheets Add-ons, which have certain limitations that most users are not aware of.
 By learning about the limitations Google has placed on your use of Add-ons, you will be able to avoid these common errors in the future.

+## Errors when Opening Your Sheet

+Sometimes you may get an error when you open your spreadsheet.
+These errors are usually related to Add-on authorization issues.

+- `ScriptError: Authorization is required to perform that action.` - The Market Data Add-on is not installed correctly in this spreadsheet or in your Google account.
+This typically occurs when customers are logged into multiple Google accounts at the same time.

 ## Errors in Market Data Sidebar

 The Market Data sidebar can detect service outages and other problems with your Google account.
 If you begin to have trouble with Market Data, open the sidebar and see if an error message is displayed.